Wayne D. Watson, Ph.D., President

 and Physical Plant personnel.
 In his current duties, Chief Watson oversees police,

-duties of all trade unions: engineers, carpenters, electricians, and plumbers, as
+of all trade unions: engineers, carpenters, electricians, and plumbers, as well as

 related to all Chicago State University (CSU) properties.
 Chief Watson also serves